zjunlp/DART/README.md

   - `prompt_type="none"` refers to fixed verbalizer training, while `"inner"` refers to the method proposed in the paper. (`"inner2"` is deprecated 2-stage training)
 - To find optimal hyper-parameters for each task-split and reproduce our result, please use `sweep.py`:
   - Please refer to documentation for [WandB](https://docs.wandb.ai/) for more details.
+  - **❗NOTE: to achieve best performance, you need to tune hyper parameters on each data split, which means the optimal hyper parameter combination is NOT shared among each split.**
 ```bash
 $ python sweep.py -h
 usage: sweep.py [-h]